tip-org/tip-org.github.io/format.md

 `(=> a (=> b c)`.
 Lambdas for the first type are constructed with `lambda ((x a) (y b)) ...`, and for the second with `lambda ((x a)) (lambda ((y b)) ...)`.
-To apply a lambda, you explicitly use the `@` function, which also come at a family of types:
+To apply a lambda, you explicitly use the `@` function, which also comes in a family of types:
 `((=> a b) a) b`, `((=> a b c) a b) c`, and so on.

 Partial application is not supported, i.e. if you have a function `f` with type `(=> int int int)`, the application `(f 1)` is invalid, and should be written with an explicit lambda: `(lambda ((x int)) (f 1 x))`.
-The reason why this is important is because SMT LIB supports polyvariadic functions, like `and`, and `+`.
+The reason why this is important is because SMT-LIB supports polyvariadic functions, like `and`, and `+`.
 For example, if (implicit) partial application was allowed, the expression `(+ 1 2)` could mean `3` or `(lambda ((x int)) (+ 1 2 x))`, or a function with higher arity.